 Some spouses provide vague answers and objections to discovery requests to burden their ex-partner financially.
-If your soon-to-be ex-spouse is hiding evidence, engaging in unlawful delay tactics, or otherwise failing to comply with reasonable discovery requests, an extraordinary lawyer from O’Connor Family Law can help you file a motion to compel evidence and help you throughout your divorce case.
-With over 35 combined years of exclusive family law experience, our attorneys know how to handle difficult divorce cases where one party may be creating obstacles.
+If your soon-to-be ex-spouse hides evidence, engages in unlawful delay tactics, or fails to comply with reasonable discovery requests, an extraordinary lawyer from O’Connor Family Law can help you file a motion to compel evidence and help you throughout your divorce case.
+With over 35 combined years of exclusive family law experience, our attorneys know how to handle complex divorce cases where one party may create obstacles.

 Scope and Limitations of a Motion to Compel

 A motion to compel asks the presiding probate and family judge to order one party to provide the opposing side with evidence related to the divorce proceedings.
 Such evidence may include:

 - Tax returns, pay stubs, bank statements, and other financial information

 - Emails, text messages, photographs, and videos